ablesable/LearningNextJS/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 # Knowledge about NextJS:
+## Routing
 - Every page needs to be called page.
 For every Route we need a new folder with specific name.
 - Nesting routes is made by nesting directories with pages inside them.
 For dynamic routes [] brackets needs to be added with slug keyword.
 - [...slug] catches all dynamic routes.
 - For routes grouping name of a directory must be placed inside of parenthetis ().
 The name of directory is now ignored by the router.
+- Routes collisions are possible.
+For avoiding that we need to remeber which route was added first!